wenjunli-0/deepresearch-survey/README.md

 ---

-### 3. Reward & Credit-Assignment Strategy
+#### 2.2 Reward Design and Credit Assignment

-Designs or analyzes how reward signals are defined or distributed.
+Designs or analyzes how reward signals are defined or distributed for long horizons and multi-objective trade-offs.
 This includes final outcome rewards, intermediate/step-level rewards, and shaped or multi-component objective functions.
-Long-horizon return handling is not categorized here (see Category 1), or modality-specific reward coupling (see Category 5).
+Long-horizon return handling is not categorized here (see Category 1), or modality-specific reward coupling (see Category 2.3).

 **Key Papers:**
 - [Agentic Reinforced Policy Optimization](https://github.com/dongguanting/ARPO). <a href="https://github.com/SiliangZeng/Multi-Turn-RL-Agent" target="_blank"><img src="assets/github-mark.svg" alt="GitHub" width="16" height="16"></a>